LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: Abstract

 \section{Abstract}

 Navigating to a designated goal using visual information is a fundamental capability for intelligent robots.
-Most classical visual navigation methods are restricted to single-goal, single-modality, and closed set goal settings.
 To address the practical demands of multi-modal, open-vocabulary goal queries and multi-goal visual navigation, we propose LagMemo, a navigation system that leverages a language 3D Gaussian Splatting memory.
-During exploration, LagMemo constructs a unified 3D language memory.
-With incoming task goals, the system queries the memory, predicts candidate goal locations, and integrates a local perception-based verification mechanism to dynamically match and validate goals during navigation.
-For fair and rigorous evaluation, we curate GOAT-Core, a high-quality core split distilled from GOAT-Bench tailored to multi-modal open-vocabulary multi-goal visual navigation.
-Experimental results show that LagMemo’s memory module enables effective multi-modal open-vocabulary goal localization, and that LagMemo outperforms state-of-the-art methods in multi-goal visual navigation.
+During a one-time exploration, LagMemo constructs a unified 3D language memory with robust spatial-semantic correlations.
+With incoming task goals, the system efficiently queries the memory, predicts candidate goal locations, and integrates a local perception-based verification mechanism to dynamically match and validate goals.
+For fair and rigorous evaluation, we curate GOAT-Core, a high-quality core split distilled from GOAT-Bench.
+Experimental results show that LagMemo's memory module enables effective multi-modal open-vocabulary localization, and significantly outperforms state-of-the-art methods in multi-goal visual navigation.
 Project page: https://weekgoodday.github.io/lagmemo